How To Meditate: The Benefits, With a Guide for Beginners

 That said, many people don’t relish the idea of sitting with their thoughts, and many would rather do almost anything else.
 People worry about being bored or doing it wrong.

 What’s more, the idea of doing nothing—even just for a few minutes—seems counterintuitive in our frenetic culture.
-When a society values productivity—the more obvious, the better—there’s little space for a quiet daily practice of sitting still.
+When a society values productivity—the more conspicuous, the better—there’s little space for a quiet daily practice of sitting still.

-However, if you are meditating, you are actually doing something real, and it’s good for your health.
 Meditation is an umbrella term for a set of techniques that encourage a heightened state of awareness and more focused attention on the present.

 It can bring mental clarity and calm—the psychological equivalent of cleaning a messy house.